 See the Wake-on-Shake CUWBNet Search feature for additional details.

 This feature cannot be disabled.
-The tags and anchors will search for a CUWBNet.
+Tags and anchors always will search for a CUWBNet.

 Devices that are in ship mode will not search for CUWBNets.

-These default settings are pre-programmed and not user adjustable via the CUWB Manager.
+The default CUWBNet Search settings are pre-programmed and cannot be adjusted by the user via the CUWB Manager.

 Wake-on-Shake (WoS), for CUWB devices, is a combination of two different settings: Wake-on-Shake CUWBNet Search and Wake-on-Shake CUWBNet Leave.
 Below is a flow chart outlining the various state interactions.